 One in five children suffer from mental health issues and many of those don't receive the mental health counseling or support they need.

-By Natalie Herrera, Staff Writer
+By Fernando Trujillo, Staff Writer

 Scoreboard